Penglai-Enclave/Penglai-Enclave-sPMP/openeuler-kernel/Documentation/admin-guide/cgroup-v2.rst

 	higher than the limit for an extended period of time.
 This reduces the impact on the workload and memory management.

+  memory.zswap.current
+	A read-only single value file which exists on non-root cgroups.

+	The total amount of memory consumed by the zswap compression backend.

+  memory.zswap.max
+	A read-write single value file which exists on non-root cgroups.
+The default is "max".

+	Zswap usage hard limit.
+If a cgroup's zswap pool reaches this limit, it will refuse to take any more stores before existing entries fault back in or are written out to disk.

   memory.pressure
-	A read-only nested-key file which exists on non-root cgroups.
+	A read-only nested-keyed file.

 	Shows pressure stall information for memory.
 See :ref:`Documentation/accounting/psi.rst <psi>` for details.